jamesdbloom/base_spring_mvc_web_application/README.md

 This project is a base Spring MVC web application that can be used as a starting point to build any Spring MVC application.
 It was created to help the initial phase of starting a new project and wiring together the basic elements.
 In particular it contains the best practices in a number of areas as follows:

+- Spring Configuration Best Practices
   - JavaConfig configuration (where possible - i.e. everything except Spring Security)
   - Spring Security
-- In-process automated acceptance tests (using new features in Spring 3.2 combined with JSoup)
+- View / Client Best Practices
   - Hierachical freemarker (to split up / modularise views)
-- Client performance best practices (i.e. specifying favicon and apple-touch-icon, etc)
+  - CSS at top
+  - JS at bottum (loaded asynchronously)
+  - Specifying favicon, apple-touch-icon
   - Resource bundling (not yet implemented)
+- Testing Best Practices
+  - BDD style approache
+  - In-process automated acceptance tests (using new features in Spring 3.2 combined with JSoup)
+  - Page Object (to encapsulate page interaction)
+- Logging Best Practices
   - Logback (not fully working)
+  - Symantic logging (not fully working)

 The intention is that this application is:
 - a simple example